Aner-Git/cards/readme.md

 # Cards: A package for building card games.

-A standard 52-card deck is provided by default, but can be customize in anyway.
+A standard 52-card deck is provided by default, but you can customize to build any deck you need.
+Build Bridge, BlackJack, Pocker and more...

 ## Installation